Victoria School of the Arts: History

 In addition to its academic and arts programs, Victoria School is known for its cheer teams.
 The 1994 Large Squad team won the Suzutan World Cheerleading Championships in Nagoya, Japan.
 Edmonton's Victoria School coed Cheer Team has won more than 200 cheerleading championship trophies, including 24 provincial and 25 city championships, and continues to compete in global competitions today.
-The National Cheerleaders Association USA Summer Camp trophy was renamed from the All-American Award to the Top Team Award as a result of the Victoria coed Team's many wins.
+The National Cheerleaders Association USA Summer Camp trophy was renamed from the All-American Award to the Top Team Award as a result of the Victoria Coed Team's many wins.

-Over the 1990s and 2000s, Victoria School expanded its offerings to include junior high and elementary programs in addition to its existing Senior High program to fulfill Maskell's vision of a complete continuum of arts programming.
+Over the 1990s and 2000s, Victoria School expanded its offerings to include junior high and elementary programs in addition to its existing Senior High program to fulfill Maskell's vision of a complete continuum of arts programming across all age and grade levels.

 The Senior High Library was destroyed by a deliberately set fire in April 2007, costing over $3 million in damages.
 The perpetrator admitted to setting the fire in 2010—a 24-year-old male who was not one of the school's students.

-Victoria School underwent a major modernization that finished in 2011, which saw many wings demolished, replaced and/or retrofitted.
+Victoria School underwent a major modernization that finished in 2011, which saw many parts demolished, replaced and/or retrofitted.
 Coinciding with its centennial and the completion of its modernization, the school renewed its logo, shortened its name to Victoria School of the Arts, and replaced the team name "Victoria Redmen" with "Victoria Athletics".

 In 2015, the current school newspaper The Victoria Voice was launched.
 It was initially a weekly online and paper publication but shifted to an online-only format in 2019.

 In spring 2020, principal Brad Burns announced Victoria's new team name, the Victoria Phoenix, to replace Victoria Athletics in an effort to renew the school's alternative focus on athletics.

 Arts

-Victoria School plans a different Arts Season each year with a variety of events involving Design and New Media, Visual Arts, Theatre, Dance, and Music.
-Every Arts Season is different, and while some events happen annually, most are unique to that year's season.
+Victoria School plans a different arts season each year with a variety of events involving Design and New Media, Visual Arts, Theatre, Dance, and Music.
+Every arts season is different, and while some events happen annually, most are unique to that year.
 Each season features an overarching theme that connects the various events together to form a cohesive program.
 Previous themes have been AWAKENING!
 (2021-2022), Roots/Routes (2020-2021), Taking Flight (2019–2020), ...Possibility...
 (2018-2019) and Inspiration (2017-2018).